What type of procedures does Surgery on Sunday provide?

-Many times a patient will be seen by a surgeon and they are able to offer a less invasive form of treatment, which is still provided at no cost.
+Many times a patient will be seen by a surgeon and she or he is able to offer a less invasive form of treatment, which is still provided at no cost.

 Where must I reside in order to qualify for services?

 An individual must live within a 250-mile radius of Lexington, Kentucky.
 This is in order to ensure a patient receives appropriate post-operative care.
 Occasionally, the Medical Review Committee will consider requests outside of the regular service area but this is on a very limited basis.

 What are the qualifications to be considered for Surgery on Sunday?